peter-han/code-challenge-reece/README.md

 ## Assumptions

-- the concurrent calls is not covered.
-The "name" on either user nor Address Book are not unique, means when concurrent call happens with the same name, could create duplicated records. (to avoid such duplication, need to implement database level of lock, but might reduece performance)
+- Auth is not required
+- User's name is unique to identify a user.
+- User can have multiple Addresses; user define the name of each Address Book; the name is unique to identify a AddressBook per User.
+- API doesn't provide function to edit Address Name.

-## Not Implemented
+## Not Implemented Yet

-- Callable API
+- Callable API & web execution threads
-- Managing ThreadPool
+- Managing ThreadPool, timeout (circuit breaker is not require)
+- Business error mapping, no custom exception are defined
+- Blackbox test, API swagger validation (required CI pipeline to be setup)
 - Performance test
-- Blackbox test, API swagger validation (required CI pipeline to be setup)
+    - `@Transactional` tag is in used, need to review if introduce database lock
+    - Entity has been designed "double bind" and "EAGER fetch".
+Need to review in perf load.
+    - the concurrent calls are not covered.
+Duplicated records can happen, that the "name" on either "User" nor "Address Book" may not unique. (to avoid such duplication, need to implement centralize lock (i.e database level), but might impact performance)
+- Dependencies security check is missing

 ## Deliverables